:

 © Wild about Argyll / Kieran J Duncan

 For Emma and Graeme, delivering an exceptional and immersive experience has been a key goal.
-Every element of the customer experience has been thought through to offer a high-quality, memorable experience, and to offer value.
+They achieve this by:

-The service offered is personal with Emma and Graeme meeting and speaking to their visitors.
-Emma enjoys taking pride in the small touches.
-“I bake breakfast muffins each morning and discreetly place a brown paper bag on the table for visitors to take the muffins away if they can’t manage them.
-We often see pictures of the muffins on social media later in the day!”
+Emma also takes pride in the small touches.
+“I bake breakfast muffins each morning and discreetly place a brown paper bag on the table for visitors to take the muffins away if they can’t manage them.”

 “It’s important to remember that, sometimes, it is the simplest days that are the most memorable for visitors.”